The Truth About Zero Knowledge / Zero Trust

 Why these properties can only exist in clients, never in providers

-There is no such thing as a zero-knowledge or zero-trust email service.
-Not even us.
-These properties can only exist in the sender's and recipient's clients, never in the provider.
+Zero Knowledge and Zero Trust are properties that can only exist in the sender's and recipient's clients, never in the provider.

 What Zero Knowledge and Zero Trust Actually Mean